 ► A Day at the Mount

-High school seniors are invited to shadow a current Mount freshman and attend classes in our Veritas program during this one-day program.
-Parents will attend presentations from different departments on campus including admissions, financial aid, social justice, academics, career center, public safety, residence life, center for student diversity, and campus ministry.
+Accepted high school seniors are invited to shadow a current Mount freshman and attend classes in our Veritas program during this one-day program.
+Parents will attend presentations from different departments on campus including admissions, financial aid, academics, career center, public safety, residence life, center for student diversity, and campus ministry.
 Lunch will be provided, and an optional student-led campus tour will be offered at the conclusion of the program.
 Registration begins at 9:15 a.m.

 ► Meet the Mount Nights